icomse/icomse.github.io/content/workshops/Enhanced Sampling Winter School 2023.md

   - Exploring combinations and applications
   - Wrapup

 **Eligibility:** Graduate student, undergraduate student (with junior or senior standing), postdoctoral, early career faculty.
 The expectation is that students will have some experience in molecular simulation and Python scripting.
+Attendees must be at a U.S. institution.

 **Registration Fee:** None